talama/talama.dev/src/data/blog/_2025/_sokets_python/sockets_python_2.md

 Unfortunately if we try to connect to other web servers we are most likely going to encounter a few problems.

-First of all, we are not supporting `HTTPS` and almost all public websites enforce it nowadays (and if a website doesnt you probably shouldn't trust it).
+First of all, we are not supporting `HTTPS` and almost all public websites enforce it nowadays (and if a website doesn't, you probably shouldn't trust it).

-Second, determining the `body-length` is not as easy as it sounds because `Content-Length:` is not the only header that we would need to support, we should at least support `Transfer-Enconding: chunked`.
+Second, determining the `body-length` is not as easy as it sounds because `Content-Length:` is not the only header that we would need to support, we should at least support `Transfer-Encoding: chunked`.

 As always we must refer to our good ol' friend [RFC 9112, Section 6.3](https://www.rfc-editor.org/rfc/rfc9112.html#name-message-body-length) where we can see that things are quite more complicated than we initially thought.